 Research: we are currently working on research about digital collections, in particular how digital photography collections can be cared for and accessed in the long term and acquisitions of born-digital work, if you'd like to get involved in this research please get in touch at email@example.com

-Collections Mapping: a central focus of the Photographic Collections Network is the Collections Research Project.
-The aim of the project is to create an online map and directory of photographic collections across the UK.
+Collections Mapping: a central focus of the Photographic Collections Network is the Collections Mapping Project.
+The aim of this is to create an online map and directory of photographic collections across the UK.
 We hope that in developing this research we will create new links and connections between collections which may not be aware of each other’s work.
 Please register your collection here (you need to be logged in).

-Membership Organisation: Membership of the Photographic Collections Network is open to anyone with a professional working relationship to a photographic archive or collection, big or small, old or new.
+Membership Organisation: Membership of the Photographic Collections Network is open to anyone with a working relationship with a photographic archive or collection, big or small, old or new.
 Members receive access to: news and opportunities, an advice forum, a newsletter, and specialist members’ events across the UK.

-We are a Subject Specialist Network funded by Arts Council England and Art Fund.
-Our steering group is currently made up of colleagues from The Royal Photographic Society, The Victoria and Albert Museum, The National Science and Media Museum, Photography and the Archive Research Centre and Redeye along with Professor Francis Hodgson.
+We are funded by Arts Council England and Art Fund.
+Our steering group is made up of colleagues from The Royal Photographic Society, The Victoria and Albert Museum, The National Science and Media Museum, Photography and the Archive Research Centre and Redeye along with Professor Francis Hodgson.